InsertKoinIO/koin/README.md

 compile 'org.koin:koin-android:0.4.0'
 ```

-## Getting Started

-First of all, you need to write a module.
-A module **gathers your components definitions** and allows it to be loaded by Koin and injected in your application.
-Keep in mind, that **injection by constructor** is the default strategy targeted by Koin.
-In Android components (Activity, Fragment ...) you can use `by inject()` to inject your dependencies.

-Check the latest changes: [what's new](https://github.com/Ekito/koin/wiki/What's-new-%3F)

 ### Setup your Application

-To start Koin and your modules, you just have to build it in your *application* class like below:
+To start Koin and your modules, you just have to make it in your Android *Application* class like below:

 ```Kotlin
 class MainApplication : Application(), KoinContextAware {